mtiid/robots/README.md

 There are currently two servers, one for the hiduino bots (ceiling bots), and one for the serial bots (piano, marimba).

-The two servers should always be left running, but in the case that they aren't, you'll need to open terminal and run the master.ck files for both servers.
+The two servers should always be left running.
+In the case that they aren't, simply type the following into terminal.

-You can simply copy/paste this code into terminal.
+    robots

+This will run a bash function that kills any running ChucK programs, and then starts the server.

+    robots() {
+        SERVICE='chuck'

+        if ps ax | grep -v grep | grep $SERVICE > /dev/null
+        then
+            echo "$SERVICE killing running chuck programs"
+            killall chuck
+        fi

-    chuck ~/git/robots/hiduino-robot-server/master.ck &
+        chuck ~/git/robots/serial-robot-server/master.ck --port:8888 &
-    chuck ~/git/robots/serial-robot-server/master.ck
+        chuck ~/git/robots/hiduino-robot-server/master.ck --port:8889
+    }

 communication
 -------------